zoltarinio79/GlowTan-Legal/privacy.md

 - **Access and review** — View your data inside the app at any time.
 - **Correction** — Edit your profile, questionnaire answers, locations, sessions, and photos within the app.
 - **Deletion** — Delete entries individually inside the app, or remove all data by uninstalling the app and deleting its iCloud backup in iOS Settings.
-- **Withdraw consent** — Disable location access or photo permissions in iOS Settings → [APP NAME].
+- **Withdraw consent** — Disable location access or photo permissions in iOS Settings → GlowTan.

 If you are in the **EU/EEA or UK**, the GDPR also gives you the right to lodge a complaint with your local data protection authority.
-In Cyprus, this is the [Office of the Commissioner for Personal Data Protection](https://www.dataprotection.gov.cy/).

 If you are in **California**, you have rights under the CCPA, including the right to know and delete.
 We do not sell personal information.